 A. Scope of Faculty Senate Policy Authority.

 Per Art.
 II Sec.
-1 of these Bylaws, the Faculty Senate shares approval power with relevant MSU administrative bodies for policy and procedure relating to the Faculty Handbook and university curriculum, and the right of consultation with Administration in the development of policy, the administering of the University, and the selection of academic administrators.
+1 of these Bylaws, the Faculty Senate shares approval power with relevant MSU administrative bodies for policy and procedure relating to the Faculty Handbook and university curriculum, and the right of consultation with Administration in the development of other policy affecting faculty, their research, teaching, and service duties, the administering of the University, and the selection and review of academic administrators.
 University policy, procedure, and curriculum proposals and recommendations will therefore be forwarded to the Senate for appropriate consideration (approval, or consultation that is both before-the-fact and timely).
 If the Senate’s role in any such initiative is not already clearly determined by policy, it will be jointly determined per case by the Faculty Senate Chair and Joint Academic Governance Steering (JAGS) Committee, MSU Provost, or President.

 B. First Reading.